LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts/ObjectOrientedConcepts.md

 Concrete classes – especially classes with small representations – are much like built-in types: we define them as local variables, access them using their names, copy them around, etc.

+The defining characteristic of a concrete type is that its representation is part of its definition.
+In many important cases, that representation is only one or more pointers to data stored elsewhere, but that representation is present in each object of a concrete class.
+That allows implementations to be optimally efficient in time and space.
+In particular, it allows us to
+• place objects of concrete types on the stack, in statically allocated memory, and in other objects (§1.5);
+• refer to objects directly (and not just through pointers or references);
+• initialize objects immediately and completely (e.g., using constructors; §2.3);
+• copy and move objects (§5.2).

+The representation can be private and accessible only through the member functions, but it is present.
+Therefore, if the representation changes in any significant way, a user must recompile.
+This is the price to pay for having concrete types behave exactly like built-in types.
+For types that don’t change often, and where local variables provide much-needed clarity and efficiency, this is acceptable and often ideal.
+To increase flexibility, a concrete type can keep major parts of its representation on the free store (dynamic memory, heap) and access them through the part stored in the class object itself.
+That’s the way vector and string are implemented; they can be considered resource handles with carefully crafted interfaces.

 Classes in class hierarchies are different: we tend to allocate them on the free store using new, and we access them through pointers or references.

 To derive a class from an existing class, you write the new class as you